rwash/rwash.github.io/about.md

 He is an Associate Professor at Michigan State University in the Department of Media and Information.
-He studies how people think about their interactions with modern technology, with an emphasis on the work people do to protect themselves from malicious actors on the Internet.
+He studies how people think about their interactions with modern technology, with an emphasis on the work people do to protect themselves from risks associated with using information technologiy and the Internet.

 His research has won the Impact award at SOUPS for significant long-term impact on the usable security and privacy research and practice, a Google Security and